Daniela510/Ciocarlia/README.md

 ## Research
 ### The Audio

-The tune pressed on the archived vinyl record is a permonce of "Ciocarlia"
+The tune pressed onto the vinyl is called "*Ciocarlia*"

 | Performer | Instrument | Relevancy | Link |
 --|--|--|--